 It was a lovely morning walking through eucalyptus and pine forests (the smell of the forest after it had been raining was so strong and reminded me of Australia), across a roman bridge, a little bit of highway walking and a few muddy tracks in the forest.
-Oh, and the collapsed bridge which my guidebook was telling me to cross… lucky I followed the new arrows in place!

 I’m always so amazed to see the beautiful old buildings here are left in ruins.
 Today was no exception and I stopped quite a few times to take photos of these once grand buildings.